laboon/ebook/text/15_testing_basics.md

 What are the other equivalence classes here?
 In order to answer this, think of all of the different kinds of output you would expect:

 1. The `ERROR` light comes on for PSIs of -1 or less
-2. The `UNDERPRESSURE` light comes for PSIs between 0 and 20 (inclusive)
+2. The `UNDERPRESSURE` light comes on for PSIs between 0 and 20 (inclusive)
 3. No light comes on for PSIs between 21 and 35 (inclusive) - normal operating conditions
 4. The `OVERPRESSURE` light comes on for PSIs of 36 or greater